 Crowns & Bridges

+Crowns & Bridges are offered by our cosmetic dentist, Dr. Noel.
 Crowns are restorations that replace the entire visible structure of a severely damaged tooth.
 A bridge is a replacement tooth anchored by crowns or existing teeth on either side.
 When a tooth is missing, and not just damaged, crowns can be used as anchors on adjacent teeth, with a false tooth attached to “bridge” the gap.
+Read below to learn how crowns & bridges can help your smile.

 What is a crown?